PlutoZhang/Zowe-docs/topics/mvd-instsetupeverythingonzos.md

  -   **Port field for the http field of the node object**

-     Required if you intend to access the ZLUX Secure Services address space through unencrypted HTTP.
+     Required if you intend to access the zLUX Secure Services address space through unencrypted HTTP.
 Specify a port number that is available on your system.

  -   **Port field for the https field of the node object**

-     Required if you intend to access the ZLUX Secure Services address space through encrypted HTTPS.
+     Required if you intend to access the zLUX Secure Services address space through encrypted HTTPS.
 Specify a port number that is available on your system.
 Requires `keys` and `certificates`

-     **Note:** Currently, the ZLUX Secure Services address space configuration JSON file at `zlux-example-server/config/zluxserver.json` contains an example node configuration, so you can refer to one file for both the ZLUX Secure Services address space and the Giza Node server.
+     **Note:** Currently, the zLUX Secure Services address space configuration JSON file at `zlux-example-server/config/zluxserver.json` contains an example node configuration, so you can refer to one file for both the zLUX Secure Services address space and the Giza Node server.

 To update the server configuration, run `zlux-example-server/build/deploy.sh`